larson-adam/machine-learning-tutorial/README.md

 #### 4. Testing the Flask API

-Before connecting the Vue.js frontend, lets make sure the Flask API endpoint is working in the docker container using `curl`.
+Before connecting the Vue.js frontend, lets make sure the Flask API endpoint is working in the docker container by sending a POST request to the `/predict` endpoint with `curl`.
 Try this command:

 ```bash
 curl -X POST http://127.0.0.1:8000/predict \